OPENDAP/bes/OSX_Resources/ReadMe.txt

- $Id: README 17516 2007-11-29 22:58:21Z pwest $
+ $Id: README 23572 2010-09-14 20:44:44Z pwest $

+Updated for version 3.9.0 of the OPeNDAP BES.

 See the INSTALL file for build instructions.

 For more information on Hyrax and the BES, please visit our documentationwiki at docs.opendap.org.
 This will include the latest install and buildinstructions, the latest configuration inforamtion, tutorials, how todevelop new modules for the BES, and more.

+Contents

-Contents  What's here: What files are in the distribution  About the BES: What exactly is this  Configuration: How to configure the BES  Testing: Once built and configured, how do you know it works?
+  * What's here: What files are in the distribution

+  * About the BES: What exactly is this

+  * Configuration: How to configure the BES

+  * Testing: Once built and configured, how do you know it works?

 * What's here: